 The Room Details:

 After we checked in, we headed to our room for a quick change.
 The entryway led us into our room which donned a huge mural on the back wall that pulled the entire decor and space together.
-Our room was furnished with two queen beds, a sitting area, and a study desk… just in case I wanted to do a little mid-trip blog session 😉 The room was not only decorated in a tasteful manner, the flow and design of furniture and accents worked really well for the space.
+Our room was furnished with two queen beds, a sitting area, and a study desk… just in case I wanted to do a little mid-trip blog session 😉 The room was not only decorated in a tasteful manner, but the flow and design of furniture and accents worked really well for the space.

 Hotel Indigo Savannah sits right in the heart of Savannah’s historic district and is centrally located just across from River Street.
-The actual building is a 19th century landmark built by a famous Georgia merchant, Simon Guckenheimer.
+The actual building is a 19th-century landmark built by a famous Georgia merchant, Simon Guckenheimer.
 Although the hotel is rooted in such a historic building, Hotel Indigo mixed in all the modern comforts you could want without making you feel like you were in a larger commercial environment.

 Among the stylish decor, I loved the unique decorative wall on the exterior of the building that magically lit each night with a rainbow of colors dancing across the design.